The Reddit Intent Engine: How We Turned Comments Into $51K/mo

 - When you are not willing to comment as yourself.
 Anonymous corporate accounts ("AcmeCorp_Official") get banned or ignored.
 The mechanic works because a real operator shows up with a real profile and a real perspective.

-Reddit is not just where leads come from.
-It is where existing clients air grievances three weeks before they churn.
+A second honest note from r/smallbusiness: u/AspectOne6333's 2,152-upvote story "Lost my biggest client because I missed their Reddit complaint - a $50k lesson in humility" is the inverse warning.
+Reddit is not just where leads come from, it is where existing clients air grievances three weeks before they churn.
 If you run a service business, monitoring your own brand on Reddit is table stakes.

 The Bottom Line

-- Ads math: $2,000 spent, 440,000 impressions, 1 paying customer, -85% ROI
+Ads math: $2,000 spent, 440,000 impressions, 1 paying customer, -85% ROI.

-- Organic math: 0 dollars spent, 15 minutes per morning, 2-hour response window, $51,000 per month at the ceiling of what FORKOFF has seen across operator engagements
+Organic math: 0 dollars spent, 15 minutes per morning, 2-hour response window, $51,000 per month at the ceiling of what FORKOFF has seen across operator engagements.

+Same platform.
+Opposite intent.
 The operators who win are the ones who treat Reddit as a community they belong to, not a channel they rent.
 FORKOFF runs managed Reddit lead-gen campaigns for operators who want the outputs without carrying the daily discipline themselves, and every engagement we take starts with auditing the five subreddits that matter most for that business.

 Frequently Asked Questions